 [All images are MCN copyright]

-Earlier this month, Norton CEO, Stuart Garner released a second teaser video on Twitter, showing fleeting glimpses of the new Norton 650 mixed in with footage of previous off-road Nortons.
+In November, Norton CEO, Stuart Garner released a second teaser video on Twitter, showing fleeting glimpses of the new Norton 650 mixed in with footage of previous off-road Nortons.

 Norton released their first teaser snippet for the upcoming machine on November 1, which featured some of the British manufacturers historic off-road machines.